Aspasia1337/Aspasia/README.md

 > 💡 To properly render the animated GIFs in the presentation, use a PDF viewer that supports embedded animations, such as Adobe Reader or a modern browser.

+Special thanks to **Alexey Zabashta** for providing the [ITMO Beamer Theme](https://www.overleaf.com/latex/templates/itmo-beamer-theme/fpttrgnmqwsb), which served as the foundation for the presentation slides.

+### Acknowledgements

 It’s worth mentioning that this project was developed from a learning perspective as part of my academic journey.
 I don’t consider myself an expert, and much of the code was written under time constraints in preparation for the thesis presentation.
 There’s plenty of room for improvement, and I hope that sharing this work can help others just as the communities of UnknownCheats, GuidedHacking, and many others have helped me.

 ---